The-Marcy-Lab-School/marcy-curriculum-docs/mod-10-capstone/field-guide.md

 ## Part 3: Building Your Project

-### The Product Spec
+### The Product Specification Document

-Your product spec develops continuously across the first five weeks.
+Your product specification document develops continuously first across the first five weeks and then is refined throughout the remainder of the Residency.
 It is not a document you write once — it is a living artifact that gets sharper as your understanding of the project deepens.

 **Week 2: Project Proposal**